ptakf-uek/ChmuSK/README.md

 npm install (--omit=dev to skip installing development dependencies) ng build chmusk
 ```
-The compiled Angular application can then be found in the 'dist/chmusk' output directory.
+The compiled application can then be found in the 'dist/chmusk' output directory.

 Alternatively, you can build the application with
 ```